-Figs. 3(a)-(b) illustrate the effect of policy parameter γ_k on total consumption and realized profit, respectively.
-We fix the policy parameter across time zones k = 1, 2, 3, that is, $\gamma_k = \gamma \in \{1, 1.2, 1.4\}$ for all k = 1, 2, 3.
-As before, solid lines indicate average value over 20 instantiations and dashed lines indicate minimum and maximum values over the 20 runs.
-The legend in Fig. 3(b) color codes each line according to the policy parameter.
+$\gamma_k = \gamma \in \{1, 1.2, 1.4\}$ for all k = 1, 2, 3.
+Solid lines indicate average value over 20 instantiations of \mathbf{g}k and ω_k and dashed lines indicate minimum and maximum values over the 20 runs.
+The legend in Fig. 3 color codes each line according to the policy parameter.
+The same coding is used in Fig. 2.

-Total consumption decreases as γ increases in Fig. 3(a) as noted in the discussion following Proposition 2.
-We observe that the mean realized profit ratio overlap with the policy parameter γ in Fig. 3(b).
-Furthermore, PAR in total consumption is not altered when γ is fixed over the time horizon in Fig. 3(b).
-As a policy to reduce PAR, the SO might choose high γ in the peak time zone and low γ when demand is low.
-Based on this we propose a formal PAR minimizing policy in Section V and compare it with other commonly used pricing schemes.
+Total consumption decreases as γ increases in Fig. 2 as noted in the discussion following Proposition 2.
+We observe that the mean realized profit ratio overlap with the policy parameter γ in Fig. 3.
+Furthermore, peak-to-average ratio of total consumption is not altered when γ is fixed over the time horizon in Fig. 3.
+As a policy to reduce peak-to-average ratio, the SO might choose high γ in the peak time zone and low γ when demand is low.
+Based on this observation we propose a formal peak-to-average ratio minimizing policy in Section V and compare it with other commonly used pricing schemes.

-C. Effect of uncertainty in renewable power
+B. Effect of uncertainty in renewable power

-From the BNE strategy of customers in (10), we observe that the announced expectation of $\omega_k = \omega$ for k = 1, 2, 3, $\bar{\omega}k = \bar{\omega}$ affects the load of the customers linearly.
+From the BNE strategy of customers in (8), we observe that the announced expectation of $\omega_k = \omega$ for k = 1, 2, 3, $\bar{\omega}k = \bar{\omega}$ affects the load of the customers linearly.
 Hence, the SO can use the response of its customers to mitigate the effects of fluctuations in renewable source generation.
-However, the contract between the operator and the customers is such that the latter are charged based on the realization of the random variable ω .
-We analyze the effect of prediction errors of ω on aggregate utility and the operator's net revenue in Figs. 4(a)-(b) where we plot the two metrics with respect to prediction error $\omega - \bar{\omega}$.
-Fig. 4(a) shows that aggregate utility decreases as the realized value grows.
-Fig. 4(b) shows that the realized net revenue is most likely larger than the estimated net revenue when the realized value of $\omega - \bar{\omega}$ is positive.
+However, the contract between the operator and the users is such that the users are charged based on the realization of the random variable ω .
+We analyze the effect of prediction errors of ω on aggregate utility and the operator's net revenue in Figs. 4 and 5 where we plot the two metrics with respect to realized prediction error $\omega - \bar{\omega}$.
+Note that both figures use the legend in Fig. 5.
+Fig. 4 shows that aggregate utility decreases as the realized value grows.
+Fig. 5 shows that the realized net revenue is most likely larger than the estimated net revenue when the realized value of $\omega - \bar{\omega}$ is positive.
 Furthermore, observe that a decrease in the announced estimate, $\bar{\omega}$ is always beneficial to the aggregate utility of users when the amount of prediction error is fixed.
 On the other hand, an expected discount decreases the net revenue of the SO.